Sugar Is Good For You | The Benefits Of Sugar

 Now, what about other carbs like starches, dairy sugars, and straight glucose - basically the carbs that do not contain fructose?

-As a whole, carbs are the most metabolic macronutrient and are important for thyroid production, so do not feel the need to limit them.
+As a whole, carbs are the most metabolic macronutrient and are important for thyroid hormone production, so do not feel the need to limit them.

 However, I prefer to use these sources after intense workouts, when your muscles are more receptive to the bigger hit of glucose into your bloodstream.